rocketboosters/reviser/docs/configuration.md

 # Configuration Files

-Configuration files, named `lambda.yaml` define the the lambda targets to be managed within a project.
+Configuration files, named `lambda.yaml` define the lambda targets to be managed within a project.
 The top-level keys in the configuration file are:

 ## bucket(s)